-Roll on just a few years and it’s a rather different story, with supermarkets across the board suffering from slumping sales and feeling the effects of a fundamental shift in consumer shopping habits – driven in part by changes in lifestyle, the dawn of the online era, and the prevalence of tightened wallets brought on by the financial crisis.
+Roll on just a few years and it’s a rather different story, with supermarkets across the board suffering from slumping sales and feeling the effects of a fundamental shift in consumer shopping habits.
+These developments have been driven in part by changes in lifestyle, the dawn of the online era and the prevalence of tightened wallets brought on by the financial crisis.

-The huge store format which drove the big names to success now seems to be failing in the face of smaller, local shops catering to a consumer market increasingly keen on convenience shopping.
-Those key players are also finding themselves having to battle harder than ever in an increasingly competitive market where good quality, fresh products are becoming more affordable than ever.
+The superstore format which drove the big names to success now seems to be failing in the face of smaller, local shops catering to a consumer market increasingly keen on convenience shopping.
+Those key players are also finding themselves having to battle harder than ever in an increasingly competitive market where good-quality, fresh products are becoming more affordable than ever.

-Discount retailers such as Aldi and Lidl are growing rapidly, now accounting for over eight percent of the British market (see Fig 2), 10 percent of the French market, and a staggering 37 percent of the German market, according to market research firm Kantar, and they’re expected to grow more over the next few years.
-That’s certainly starting to threaten the larger key, seemingly too-big-to-fail players, which have until now dominated Europe.
+Discount retailers such as Aldi and Lidl are growing rapidly, now accounting for over eight percent of the UK market (see Fig 2), 10 percent of the French market and a staggering 37 percent of the German market, according to market research firm Kantar, and they’re expected to grow further over the next few years.
+That’s certainly starting to threaten the larger, seemingly too-big-to-fail players that have, until now, dominated the European retail sector.

 Tesco in numbers

 Cutbacks to be made

 Cuts to overheads